AmigaMaster/Simple-Game-Solutions/solutions/O/Old Skies-EN.md

 ##### 9.1.2.4.
 Conference Room

 - USE `Spool of copper wire` with drone
+- Listen to Madison's speech, especially note the CAPITAL letter words
 - TALK TO Madison
   - "Take a break"
+  - "Need any help?"
   - "Help with presentation"
   - You need to choose words which are available as activation words for the Gel
   - "InTENSE"